 CPE Student Services Centre (SSC)

-The CPE Student Services Centre (SSC) is a convenient, one-stop service point to address students’ enquiries, provide authoritative and reliable information on studying and living in Singapore, and offer support to students who encounter problems during their course of study.
-Such as assisting students with student pass application problems as well as dealing with complaints about the private school they attended.
+The CPE Student Services Centre (SSC) is a convenient, one-stop service point to address students’ enquiries, provide authoritative and reliable information on studying and living in Singapore, and offer support to students who encounter problems during their course of study, such as assisting students with student pass application problems as well as dealing with complaints about any private school they here attended.

 The CPE Student Services Centre can be contacted at: